luxonis/depthai-docs-website/source/pages/support.rst

 **Before requesting support, please also check** :ref:`Troubleshooting documentation page <Troubleshooting>`.

 To help you debug the issue you have the fastest and most efficient please provide a Minimal Reproducible Example (**MRE**), docs on `how to create MRE here <https://stackoverflow.com/help/minimal-reproducible-example>`__.
-This means everything, including **minimal script, required model .blobs, and any other assests**, should be compressed into single file (zip/7z/tar) as the MRE.
+This means everything, including **minimal script, required model .blobs, and any other assets**, should be compressed into single file (zip/7z/tar) as the MRE.
 A few things to make sure before compressing files

 #.
 That assets/model blobs are located at the right path.
 #.
-Remove any unnecesary code: commented out code, and code that isn't relevant to the depthai/pipeline code (so host-side code).
+Remove any unnecessary code: commented out code, and code that isn't relevant to the depthai/pipeline code (so host-side code).
 #.
 Please provide **minimal code**.
 Main script should be as short as possible.

 Besides MRE, please also provide the following information when you are requesting support: